 Over half of the brain tumors found in cats are intracranial meningiomas.
 This type of tumor may be able to be completely removed so surgical treatment is often the best option for a cat.
 Meningioma may be considered a type of a benign tumor since it's slow-growing and rarely returns, however, it will still cause neurological symptoms in your cat.

 For many brain tumors, though, there is no cure, but some treatments may buy you some extra time with your cat by delaying growth and spread.

 Palliative care is an option that provides management of the symptoms of a brain tumor for as long as possible.
-It aims to maintain or improve your cat's quality of life and may include pain medications, steroids, and other things.
+It aims to maintain or improve your cat's quality of life and may include pain medications and steroids.

-The prognosis for cats with brain tumors will vary depending on the type of tumor, the severity, the stage, and the chosen treatment.
+The prognosis for a cat with a brain tumor will vary depending on the type of tumor, severity, stage, and chosen treatment.
 For example, some cats diagnosed with meningiomas may live up to ten years with surgery to remove the tumor while others may only live one or two years.

 The most important thing to monitor is your cat's quality of life, regardless of whether or not treatment is selected.
 Appetite, eliminating in the litter box, socialization, playing with favorite toys, and other normal activities for your cat are things to monitor.
 When these things are no longer normal daily activities, it may, unfortunately, be time to discuss euthanasia with your veterinarian.